glxywulf/15112n22termProject/README.md

 gravity point upward. -- Nevermind, you were just dumb and though -y was down.
 Which it is technically.
 But not here.

+Ok we have bottom collisions working, next we should work on left and right

+Last thing you were working on was vertical line collision.
+Has the problem of sticking to any vertical line present.